samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 WebGL by itself is a very complex API to use.
 Luckily, libraries like [ThreeJS](https://threejs.org) are available to help you build 3D content fast and easy.

-## What we would be building
+## What You Will Build

-We will be building an application which allows a user to login with their Google account and then be taken into a 3D world where the user sees their name floating in space.
+In this article, you will build an application that allows users to login with their Google account and then be taken into a 3D world where the user sees their name floating in space.

 ## Setting Up Google Authentication